Improving the standard of social housing in Lewisham

 This involved contacting all our tenants to book appointments to inspect their homes to make sure they meet government standards for decent homes.
 It is considered best practice for landlords to conduct this type of survey, called a Stock Condition Survey, every five years.

 Thank you to all tenants who took part.
-With your cooperation, we were able to survey 83% of your homes (over 11,000) and 100% of the external and communal areas in our blocks.
+With your cooperation, we were able to survey 83% of homes (over 11,000) and 100% of the external and communal areas in blocks.
 Without your help we could not have collected this data.

 The survey revealed that 26% of homes, more than a quarter, failed government standards for one or more reasons.
 As a direct result, we dealt with over 1400 serious hazards, significantly improving living conditions and safety for our residents.
 By focusing on the most urgent cases, we have already reduced the percentage of non-decent homes to 16.2%.